Welcome to De Leo Lab at Hopkins Marine Station Stanford University!

 Research Areas

-Protected by Prawns
+Protect by Prawns

 Restoring native crustaceans along West Africa’s Senegal River may be a critical step in controlling one of the world’s deadliest tropical diseases.

 Video produced by Katie Jewett, California Academy of Sciences.
-See entire article.